Statement Of Policy

 - Malicious computer activity

-WashU, through the appropriate Systems Administrator or Management request, may deactivate a user’s privileges when deemed reasonably necessary to enhance or preserve the confidentiality, integrity or availability of the WashU systems or network.
+WashU, through the appropriate systems administrator or management request, may deactivate a user’s privileges when deemed reasonably necessary to enhance or preserve the confidentiality, integrity, or availability of the WashU systems or networks.

-WashU does not monitor student, faculty and staff system or network usage.
+WashU does not monitor individual system or network usage.
 Daily system processing and maintenance will log and backup the data.
-The individual right to privacy may, when personal files may need to be accessed for troubleshooting purposes or to investigate a reported incident, be overridden by authorized personnel to protect the integrity of the University’s computer systems.
+The individual right to privacy may, when personal files may need to be accessed for troubleshooting purposes or to investigate a reported incident, be overridden by authorized personnel to protect the integrity of the university’s computer systems.

-WashU reserves the right to enforce security controls to preserve the confidentiality, integrity or availability of the WashU systems or network.
-These controls may affect the storage, transmission and access of confidential and protected information in accordance with WashU policies, regulations, state and federal laws or regulations.
+WashU reserves the right to enforce security controls to preserve the confidentiality, integrity, or availability of the WashU systems or networks.
+These controls may affect the storage, transmission, and access of confidential and protected information in accordance with WashU policies, regulations, state, and federal laws or regulations.

-WashU reserves the right to restrict access to internal or external resources based upon risk to the University systems or network.
+WashU reserves the right to restrict access to internal or external resources based upon risk to the university systems or networks.

-All WashU students, faculty and staff are responsible for reporting concerns or possible violations of this policy.
-Report concerns or possible violations to email@example.com.
-Concerns or violations can also be reported anonymously on the University’s hotline at (314) 362-4998.
+WashU community members are responsible for reporting concerns or possible violations of this policy.
+Email email@example.com to report concerns or possible violations.
+Concerns or violations can also be reported anonymously on the university’s hotline at (314) 362-4998.

-Violations of this policy may lead to an investigation involving but not limited to designated representatives for students, faculty or staff, Human Resources, General Counsel, Information Security, Internal Audit, the HIPAA Privacy Office , or other Area Specific Compliance Office.
+Violations of this policy may lead to an investigation involving but not limited to designated representatives for WashU community, Human Resources, General Counsel, Information Security, Internal Audit, the HIPAA Privacy Office, or other Area Specific Compliance Office.

 Violations of this policy may lead to disciplinary action up to and including termination under either the Human Resources corrective action process or the HIPAA Sanction policy.

-For questions about this policy, contact your school, department or unit system manager or e-mail Kevin Hardcastle (mailto:firstname.lastname@example.org), Chief Information Security Officer.
+For questions about this policy, contact your department, school, or unit system manager or email Kevin Hardcastle, Chief Information Security Officer.